pdxmph/pbo-forty-jekyll-theme/1_background.md

 ---
 layout: page
 title: Background
-description: Where I've been and what I've done.
+description: Where I've been and what I've done
 image: assets/images/mph-pic.jpg
 nav-menu: true
 ---